IT2805/assignments-2016H/7/assignment.md

 ## Part 2: Implementing Functionalities (20%)
 Now we (read: you) will start to implement some functionality.

 When the user writes a task in the input field and clicks the add button, the task shall be added to the empty list with a checkbox in front of it.
-Make a JavaScript functions named "addTaks()" that does this.
+Make a JavaScript function named "addTaks()" that does this.
 Place the newest task on the top of the list.

 Hint: Use eventlisteners to listen on button clicks.
 Hinter: If you want to remove the list bullet, you can do so using CSS.